Feeder (band): Early years (1994–1996)

 In 1994, Reel/Real's bass player, Julian Smith, left the group.
 Grant Nicholas and Jon Lee went 'back to the drawing board'.
 They placed an advert in Loot for a new bass player.
 The advert was answered by Taka Hirose, a Japanese ex-pat working in London as a graphic designer.
 The trio changed their name to Feeder, after Nicholas's pet goldfish.
 In 1994, Feeder sent a demo tape to The Echo Label.
 Representatives at Echo listened to the tape, sent an employee to see the band play live, then offered them a record contract.

 In 1995, Feeder recorded their first EP, Two Colours.
-Limited to 1,500 CDs and 1,000 7" vinyls, the band sold Two Colours at gigs.
+Limited to 1,500 CDs and 1,000 7" vinyl singles, the band sold Two Colours at gigs.
 1996 was an eventful year for Feeder.
 In February, Kerrang! and Edge gave away a promo tape the band made with producer Chris Sheldon.
 Called 'Two Tracker', it featured two songs that would feature on Feeder's debut album.
 In July, Feeder released their first commercially available release, Swim.
 In August, the band made their first appearance at the Reading festival and in October, they released their first single, "Stereo World".